schapa094/Computational-Text-Analysis-for-Political-Science/README.md

 # Computational-Text-Analysis-for-Political-Science

-This is an online grad course taught at the University of Houston's Department of Political Science.
+This is an online grad course taught at the University of Houston's Department of Political Science. <br\>
-Lectures will be lead by Professor Nikolay Marinov (University of Houston), Coding Sessions by Ashrakat Elshehawy (University of Oxford).
+Lectures will be lead by Professor **Nikolay Marinov** (University of Houston), Coding Sessions by **Ashrakat Elshehawy** (University of Oxford).

 ## Session 1: